 Direct the rescue personnel to the location or arrange guidance.
 For example: one person stays to guide on the side of the parking lot and another next to the building.

-In evacuation situations the gathering area is: Parking area
+In evacuation situations the gathering area is: On the flagpole

 Back-up gathering area: Neighbouring properties

 7.4 Action in the gathering area